barrelstrength/sprout-docs/docs/forms/custom-form-fields.md

 ### Accessing variables in templates

-If your field to be able to access variables within the template where your field is being rendered, a user can use the `craft.sproutForms.addFieldVariables()` method to make those variables available to your field.
+If your field to be able to access variables within the template where your field is being rendered, a user can use the `sprout.forms.addFieldVariables()` method to make those variables available to your field.

 ### Examples